 We're all warriors and survivors."

 Even after the Civil War when they are free, the survivors refuse to be broken.
 Initially they plan to return to Bante in Africa and work hard, are frugal and save.
 When that plan never materializes, the group moves on to other options.
 They decide to "Make our own Africa".
 Gumpa suggests that "If we cannot escape this exile, then we are owed land to build our own community, to take our African customs and apply them in this country among ourselves."
-When Timothy Meaher refuses to give them land, the strategically work to buy land from him and other white people, once again working to help themselves and their children.
+When Timothy Meaher refuses to give them land, they strategically work to buy land from him and other white people, once again working to help themselves and their children.
 Soon their dream of their "own Africa" comes to fruition in African Town.

 African Town is an engaging novel, that focuses not so much on the horrors of what actually happened in the last act of enslaving a group of people from Africa to America, but more on the incredible resiliency, courage and determination of the people who endured such evil.
 It is a remarkable testament to the character and humanity of the Clotilda survivors.